 2. Display Advertising

-Display advertising is the oldest and easiest way of monetizing a blog even for beginners.
+Display advertising is the oldest and easiest way of monetizing a blog, even for beginners.
 Display ads are image or video banners that show up in between blog articles.
-They are served by an ad network and you earn per click or 1,000 views or a mixture of both.
+An ad network serves them, and you earn per click or 1,000 views or a mixture of both.

 However, there may be certain criteria that your blog has to meet for an ad network to start serving ads on it.
 It could be monthly traffic, the number of articles, and the overall quality of your blog.

-I’ve also used Ezoic which has much better earnings but it comes at a cost of your site’s performance.
+I’ve also used Ezoic, which has much better earnings, but it comes at the cost of your site’s performance.
 I care more about my readers’ experience and I decided to remove these ads altogether.

 However, there are many success stories out there in regard to Ezoic, so I’d highly recommend joining them over Google Adsense.
 If you’re patient enough and work with Ezoic staff, you can do much better than I did in terms of performance.